-We believe The Pledge is a good choice for most people reading this, given how comparatively well off those of us in the rich world are — for example, someone earning $30,000 USD a year is in the richest 4.7% of the world’s population.
-We also think anyone considering The Pledge should carefully consider how it will interact with other situations in their lives.
+We believe The Giving What We Can Pledge is a good choice for most people reading this, given how comparatively well off those of us in the rich world are — for example, someone earning $30,000 USD post-tax a year is in the richest 4.7% of the world’s population.
+However, we do think anyone considering The Giving What We Can Pledge should carefully reflect on how it will interact with other situations in their lives:

 Using money to free up time